raganwald-deprecated/homoiconic/2012/01/reuseable-abstractions.md

 David Nolen also pointed out that encapsulating an array or object in a function isn't the same thing as having a language treat them as functions or even better, have them be made out of the same stuff.
 When you wrap an object inside of a function, you've hidden it, you lose access to everything about it except for the function's interface.
 Sometimes, that's exactly what you want.
 Much of software design is about modules exposing the right abstractions to their peers and clients.

 And sometimes, that isn't what you want, and a language like ClojureScript effectively has it both ways: HashMaps are functions, so you can teat them as HashMaps and treat them as functions.
 And if you want to encapsulate them in a function so you can hide their HashMap nature, you can do that too.
 Brendan Eich suggests that [Function Proxies][proxies] are the right way forward for JavaScript (and CoffeeScript).
-This could get interesting once they are widely adopted, or if you use a [shim library][lib].
+This could get interesting once proxies are widely adopted.

 [proxies]: http://wiki.ecmascript.org/doku.php?id=harmony:proxies
 [lib]: http://code.google.com/p/es-lab/source/browse/trunk/src/proxies/DirectProxies.js